shadybraden/shadybradencom/README.md

-# This is my website
+# This is the source for my website

-All the files in /public will go to a hoster (such as netlify or aws) and serve the static site

 # updating

 update the site by editing the content in /content then running `hugo`

 for example, you could run `hugo new article/newPage.md` then edit that md file, then run `hugo`

+# which article shows up on the homepage of papermod......

+It seems like the catagory with the newest post does